cisco-open/jalapeno/services/jalapeno_images.md

 6. Update the YAML file with the new image tag and SHA256 key.
 7. Click Save

-You should be able to head over to Applications/Pods in the OpenShift UI to see the Voltron service coming up with the new image.
+You should be able to head over to Applications/Pods in the OpenShift UI to see the Jalapeno service coming up with the new image.

-#### And just like that, you've successfully built, pushed, and used your own Voltron image!
+#### And just like that, you've successfully built, pushed, and used your own Jalapeno image!